zserge/awfice/README.md

 ## Start screen - 4055 bytes!

 A single page, showing all apps with an icon.
 You can drag the icons to your bookmarks/favorites, so you can run them completely offline.
-When you click an icon, the app will be loaded from github.
+When you click an icon, the app will be loaded from GitHub.

 By the way: this page is all you need, since it contains all code!